razamehar/AI-Debate-Simulator/README.md

-# AI Debate Simulator: Dynamic Agent-Based Argumentation
+# AI Debate Simulator: Dynamic Model-Based Argumentation

 This project enables a human moderator to oversee a debate between two AI models on a specified topic.
 Model1 argues in favor, while Model2 argues against.
 The moderator sets the topic and directs the discussion by selecting which model responds.
 The conversation is logged for review